WICG/pending-beacon/README.md

 At the end, this proposal also requires an entirely new API, just under the existing `navigator` namespace.
 The advantage is that we might be able to merge this proposal into [w3c/beacon] and eliminate the burden to maintain a new spec.

+### `PendingBeacon`-based API

+> **NOTE**: Offline discussions from [WebKit's standard position](https://github.com/WebKit/standards-positions/issues/85#issuecomment-1418381239), [Fetch-based design][#70] and [PendingRequest API] suggest that a fetch-based approach is preferred.

+ This proposal includes a stateful JavaScript API family, a new interface `PendingBeacon` and two of its implementations `PendingGetBeacon` and `PendingPostBeacon`.
+ An instance of them represents a pending HTTP request that will be sent by the browser at some point in the future.
+ Calling this constructor queues the beacon for sending by the browser;
+ even if the result goes out of scope, the beacon will still be sent, unless deactivated beforehand.

+ See [previous version of the explainer][pendingbeacon-proposal] for more details.

 ### Write-only API